FAQ on lab compute

 apt package manager and reboot their machine when needed.
 Further configurations has to be guided by us.
 Home machines run Ubuntu 16.04 operating systems.

-# What is an "iaas" machine?
+# What is an "IaaS" machine?

-In addition to the home machine, lab leaders and lab coordinators may request new "iaas" (infrastructure as a service) machines to be deployed in your lab.
+In addition to the home machine, lab leaders and lab coordinators may request new "IaaS" (infrastructure as a service) machines to be deployed in your lab.
 This is an unmanaged machine type where you as a lab user get full administrator privileges (root access).
 We expect you to configure and maintain these machines yourself.
 We usually deploy these machines with vanilla Ubuntu 20.04 operating system, 1TB of storage and the machine size of your choice.
-Iaas machines are deployed for a minimum of 30 days.
+IaaS machines are deployed for a minimum of 30 days.

 # What is a "blue" machine?

-Blue machines are identical to iaas machine with one exceptions: they are deployed for a maximum of 30 days.
+Blue machines are identical to IaaS machine with one exceptions: they are deployed for a maximum of 30 days.
 The machine type is introduced to allow for flexible deployments of short-lived high capacity environments.

 # What is an "entry" machine?

 You will meet the "entry" machine when you configure your account during your initial onboarding.
 Hopefully, you will not meet this machine type again.
-The machine type is introduced for security purposes allowing us to quickly install security updates and do machine restarts without affecting your analyis in the other lab machines.
+The machine type is introduced for security purposes allowing us to quickly install security updates and do machine restarts without affecting your analysis in the other lab machines.